 While at the bar, Sedley was one of the pioneers of modern British administrative law.
 He also found time for writing and speaking, and kept up these activities when he ascended to the bench.
-He is an intellectual heavyweight, and his writings can be genuinely thought-provoking.
+He is an intellectual heavyweight, and his writings can be very thought-provoking.
 There are occasional amusing anecdotes, such as Sedley's youthful appearance before Lord Denning on behalf of Mad Frankie Fraser ("'Ah', said Denning, 'I don't think this will take us long....'").
 He is unusually interested in philosophical theory for an English jurist, and he has an unusually radical political background.
-As a former communist, his ability to write sensibly undergoes a perceptible falling-off the closer the subject gets to Margaret Thatcher.
+As a former communist, his ability to write sensibly undergoes a perceptible falling-off the closer the subject gets to God or Margaret Thatcher.
 However, while he doesn't attempt to hide his views on such matters, the register of his prose is closer to irony than polemic.

 10. Sir John Mortimer, The Rumpole books

 No list of this sort would be complete without a reference to John Mortimer's well-crafted and entertaining Rumpole books (which, perhaps surprisingly, emerged from the TV series rather than the other way round).
 Horace Rumpole is an ageing criminal barrister who has never taken silk, (almost) only ever appears for the defence and (almost) never pleads guilty.
 An avowed anarchist, he believes in very little other than the presumption of innocence (and is a fan of Blackstone's quotation on the subject).